thaimynguyen/Tic_Tac_Toe_Pygame/README.md

-# Tic Tac Toe with Pygame.
+# Tic Tac Toe with Pygame

 ## Learning Goals
 Major things that I want to focus on learning in this project